Telus tests Canada's spectrum resolve with Mobilicity bid

 The bid may not mark the end of consolidation in the cut-throat industry ahead of another auction of airwaves due to start in November as demand explodes for speedy streaming of video and other data-heavy applications.

 Another of the startups, Wind Mobile, may also be looking to sell itself.
-VimpelCom Ltd VIP.N, owner of Wind Mobile, says it would consider various options, including divestment.
+VimpelCom Ltd, owner of Wind Mobile, says it would consider various options, including divestment.

 Shaw, the dominant cable company in Western Canada, is seeking to sell the airwaves to Rogers.